Alberto Barton

-Alberto Barton was an Argentine-born Peruvian microbiologist who discovered the etiologic agent of Carrion´s disease or Oroya fever.
-The bacteria was named: Bartonella bacilliformis, in his honor.
+Alberto Barton (1870–1950) was an Argentine-born Peruvian microbiologist who discovered the etiologic agent of Carrion´s disease or Oroya fever.
+The bacteria was named Bartonella bacilliformis, in his honor.
 It is the type species of the genus Bartonella, and family Bartonellaceae.

 Youth and education

 Alberto Leonardo Barton Thompson was the fourth of nine brothers.
 His father was a Uruguayan chemist, Ralph John Barton Wild born in Montevideo, Uruguay, 24 December 1834, and his mother Anastasia Francisca Augusta del Sagrado Corazón de Jesús Thompson, born in Buenos Aires, 25 December 1843, both of English descent.
 The whole family emigrated to Peru in 1874.

-Alberto Barton did his primary studies in "Nuestra Señora de la O de Lima" and the high school at "Convictorio Peruano en Lima."
-He was admitted to San Marcos University and graduated from the Medical School in 1900.
+Alberto Barton did his primary studies in "Nuestra Señora de la O de Lima" and high school at "Convictorio Peruano en Lima."
+He was admitted to San Marcos University and graduated from its medical school in 1900.

 He received a grant for training in tropical diseases and bacteriology in Edinburgh and at the London School of Tropical Medicine.
 He came back to Lima and was working as Chief Physician of the Department of Medicine of San Jorge of the Laboratory Department of Guadalupe Hospital.
 This was where he began his first research activities.

 Bartonella

 The discovery of Bartonella was made in 1905.
-There was an outbreak among foreign workers who traveled to La Oroya to participate in the construction of the Oroya-Lima railway.
+There was an outbreak among foreign workers who traveled to La Oroya to participate in the construction of the Oroya–Lima railway.
 Most of the workers were transferred to Guadalupe Hospital and died of an unknown disease characterized by fever and severe anemia.